 Eligible and Ineligible Entities

-- Eligible applicants include non-profit 501(c) organizations, state government agencies, local government, municipal government, Indian tribes, and educational institutions.
+- Eligible applicants include non-profit 501(c) organizations, state government agencies, local government, municipal government, Tribal Governments and Organizations, and educational institutions.

 - Ineligible applicants include U.S. Federal government agencies, businesses, and unincorporated individuals.

 Ineligible Uses of Grant Funds